minvws/nl-covid19-notification-app-coordination/architecture/Key Upload Process.md

 If the client discards the cofirmationKey after upload instead of keeping it, and creates a new bucket for the next upload, the user is uploading more data (new bucket needs all keys again), but more importantly, we could get into a race condition: if the user uploads too soon, and the GGD asks them to re-upload beause of a key mismatch, the new bucket will get a new code and not match the one read to the operator.

-# Pseudo code implementation.
+# Pseudo code implementation

-## Backend bullet 4 and 5 from proposed process.
+## Backend steps 4 and 5 from proposed process.

 ```
 Log(‘interaction for bucket A, created at x’)